 - Select A address.

-- Add the IP address and press Save.
+- Add the IP address and click Save.

-Enom's email service requires our MX record added to the domain.
+Enom's email service requires Enom's MX record to be added to the domain.
 Replace the section yourdomain with the desired domain name.

-Locate the domain you want to manage by clicking Domains followed by My domains.
+- Locate the domain you want to manage by clicking Domains, then My domains.

 - Select Email settings from the Manage domain dropdown.